Skip to content

 Today’s Bernards Township Police Department

-From a population of 3,940 in 1948, Bernards Township residents a three quarters of a century later (2018) number 27,061 —all under the protection of 38 professional law enforcement personnel (2019).
-We thank and honor our force for all of their support and protection over the past 100 years.
+From a population of 3,940 in 1948, Bernards Township residents, three-quarters of a century later (2018), number 27,061—all under the protection of 38 professional law enforcement personnel (2019).
+We thank and honor our forces for their support and protection over the past 100 years.

 • Peter V. Stryker, 1918-21